Frequently Asked Questions

 Our approach, including meeting times, frequency, and hours spent together, is customized to each family.

 Generally, 9th and 10th grade students meet with us 4 times per academic year (twice in the fall semester and twice in the spring).
 In 11th grade, we meeting with students once a month in the fall semester, and then once every 2-3 weeks in the spring and over the summer before senior year.
 In 12th grade, the frequency of meetings is totally dependent on the student's needs.
-On average, a junior student looking for comprehensive help with college admissions will use between 16 and 20 consultations from September of junior year to October of senior year.
+On average, a junior student looking for comprehensive help with college admissions will need around 15 individual consultations and 3 group workshops from September of junior year to October of senior year.

 Q: Do you fill up?